What is Hydrogen Peroxide?

 - Facial cleanser: Hydrogen peroxide can reduce facial oils and even treat mild acne.
 Rub a peroxide-soaked cotton ball over the face after washing with normal soap.
 Be careful to keep the peroxide out of your eyes and away from eyebrows.

-- Fruit and vegetable cleaner: Wash fruits and vegetables with hydrogen peroxide to remove dirt and pesticides.
+- Fruit and vegetable cleaner: Wash fruits and vegetables with hydrogen peroxide to remove dirt, pesticide residue, and harmful surface bacteria.
 Add 1/4 cup of peroxide to a sink or washtub full of cold water.
 Let them sit for a minute, then rinse thoroughly with cool water.

 - Toothpaste: Make natural toothpaste from baking soda and hydrogen peroxide.
 Add peroxide to the baking soda until it sticks together as a paste, then brush as normal.
 Peroxide dissolves plaque, promotes healthy gums, whitens teeth, and can eliminate bad breath.